Mike Cloud

-Michael Alexander Cloud (born July 1, 1975) is a former American college and professional football player who was a running back in the National Football League (NFL) for seven seasons.
-He played college football for Boston College, and was recognized as an All-American.
-A second-round pick in the 1999 NFL Draft, he has played professionally for the Kansas City Chiefs, New England Patriots, and New York Giants of the NFL.
+Michael Alexander Cloud (born July 1, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for seven seasons.
+He played college football for the Boston College Eagles, earning consensus All-American honors.
+A second-round pick in the 1999 NFL draft, he has played professionally for the Kansas City Chiefs, New England Patriots, and New York Giants of the NFL.

-Early years
+Early life

 Cloud was born in Charleston, South Carolina, and moved to Rhode Island at age five.
 He attended Portsmouth High School in Portsmouth, Rhode Island, and played both offense (running back) and defense (linebacker and cornerback) in high school football.

 College career

 Cloud attended Boston College, where he played for the Boston College Eagles football team from 1995 to 1998.
 During his four years as an Eagle, he rushed for a team career record of 3,597 yards in 45 games.
 He rushed for 886 yards on 137 carries and eight touchdowns in 1997.
 As a senior in 1998, he ran for 1,726 yards on 308 carries, scored 14 touchdowns, and was recognized a consensus first-team All-American.